Point Roberts Washington Continues Their Fight Against AM Radio Broadcast Towers

-With the proposed five 150 foot towers the potential health impacts, blanketing interference and impacts on the environment and wildlife, the neighboring communities have come together to resist the proposal.
+With the proposed five 150 foot towers the potential health impacts, blanketing interference, and impacts on the environment and wildlife, the neighboring communities have come together to resist the proposal.
 The heavily forested 10-acre lot is just a few hundred feet from the Canadian border.

 Back in May of 2012, a construction permit was granted by the FCC allowing KRPI to change the city of license from Ferndale, Washington to Point Roberts Washington, and to increase its night-time power to 50 kW, to improve reception in Metro Vancouver.
-This station, also known as Sher-E-Punjab AM 1550, has a multicultural format which serves South Asians living mostly in Metro Vancouver.
+This station, also known as Sher-E-Punjab AM 1550, has a multicultural format that serves South Asians living mostly in Metro Vancouver.

 When the community became aware of the project, an uproar of opposition began and has snowballed into a massive coalition against the towers.
-With ongoing supporters, the Cross Border Coalition to Stop the Radio Towers, has continued to raise enough money to pay legal fees as needed to fight their cause.
-Benefits, community events and websites created to raise enough money to fight the ongoing appeals and keep the towers from being built have been very successful so far.
+With ongoing supporters, the Cross Border Coalition to Stop the Radio Towers has continued to raise enough money to pay legal fees as needed to fight their cause.
+Benefits, community events, and websites created to raise enough money to fight the ongoing appeals and keep the towers from being built have been very successful so far.

 The Mayor of Delta B.C. stated, “This is a tremendous victory for our community.
 The level of engagement, lobbying, and hard work undertaken by many concerned Delta citizens, who banded together and worked in concert with us against this proposal, has truly paid off.
 By working together with our citizens, we have achieved the desired outcome we sought.”

 The Point Roberts community members have numerous opposing points of view in their ongoing campaign to stop the radio towers from being built.
-Not only does the intended broadcasting station have an audience outside of the United States, it has already been accused of causing interference in households from its antennas operating in Ferndale Washington.
+Not only does the intended broadcasting station have an audience outside of the United States, but it has also already been accused of causing interference in households from its antennas operating in Ferndale Washington.

 The station admitted that the broadcasting over the last ten years has led to “blanketing interference” for Ferndale residents.
-Blanketing interference is common in the Ferndale area and consists of causing toasters, radiators and other electrical/metal items in homes nearby to broadcast music, as well as phone interference.
+Blanketing interference is common in the Ferndale area and consists of causing toasters, radiators, and other electrical/metal items in homes nearby to broadcast music, as well as phone interference.

 Health concerns are the priority of the opposition, and although sufficient studies and data exist it appears that the closer a child resides to a high wattage radio tower, the higher the rate and occurrence of leukemia.